 Each grade level goes on a class trip every year with teachers, and for ninth graders, with older peer mentors to build relationships with each other.
 Teachers look forward to getting to know students during these trips, and many of the games and activities define the culture and community in the Upper School.
 These outings also often involve some type of community engagement activity, such as reconstructing trails in the National Forests, restoring habitat for local species, or harvesting food for distribution.
 Graduates often remark that class trips were particularly memorable and important periods of connection with their peers.

 In May, when all academic work has concluded, Upper School students select from a range of activities, known as immersives.
-These two-week sessions, which are taken pass/no pass, allow for a single-focus of learning with a variety of teachers and students across grade levels.
-Recent offerings have included: Taiko and Asian American History, Comic Book Creation, Photography, Sea Kayaking, and Genealogy.
-The 2022-23 Immersives can be viewed here.
+These sessions, which are taken pass/no pass, allow for a single-focus of learning with a variety of teachers and students across grade levels.
+Recent offerings have included: Taiko and Asian American History, Walking the Wildwood Trail, Comic Book Creation, Photography, Sea Kayaking, and Bird Watching.

 With approval from teachers, students can become teaching assistants in Computer Science, English, Modern Languages, or Science classes.
 They help with homework, set-up labs and review sessions and can help plan and lead the class toward the end of the semester.